zzkeihou/Cancer-Classification-using-Convolutional-Neural-Networks/README.md

 <img width="610" alt="Screen Shot 2023-04-03 at 4 44 22 PM" src="https://user-images.githubusercontent.com/116041838/229650400-d3248ff2-56b5-4a96-bc1a-eee83cc5322b.png">

-We have trained the model 5 times, obtaining an average accuracy of 0.82 and an ROC-AUC of 0.92.
+We have trained the model 5 times, obtaining an average accuracy of .82 and an ROC-AUC of .92.
 These results suggest that the model demonstrates a relatively strong performance in the classification task.
 It is essential to note that the average accuracy alone might not provide a comprehensive understanding of the model's performance, particularly in cases of class imbalance.
-The ROC-AUC score of 0.92 is a more informative metric, as it considers both sensitivity (true positive rate) and specificity (true negative rate).
+The ROC-AUC score of .92 is a more informative metric, as it considers both sensitivity (true positive rate) and specificity (true negative rate).
 A high ROC-AUC score indicates that the model is effective at distinguishing between the classes while maintaining a low false positive rate.
 This is generally a desirable characteristic in classification tasks.

 ## Acknowledgements
 [1] Meng, M., Zhong, K., Jiang, T., Liu, Z., Kwan, H. Y., & Su, T. (2021).
 The current understanding on the impact of KRAS on colorectal cancer.
 Biomedicine & Pharmacotherapy, 140, 111717. https://doi.org/10.1016/j.biopha.2021.111717

+[2] Yamashita, R., Nishio, M., G, R. K., DO, & Togashi, K. (2018).
+Convolutional neural networks: an overview and application in radiology.
+Insights Into Imaging, 9(4), 611–629. https://doi.org/10.1007/s13244-018-0639-9